karanverma7/MySite_Django/README.md

-# My Site with To do list, Weather and Polls app.
+# My Site
+With To do list, Weather and Polls app.